Public Affairs in the White House with Public Relations Director Karen Hughes

 Her objective was to lead the development and implementation of a comprehensive public diplomacy plan.
-Previously, Hughes was the director of communications while George Bush was governor of Texas.
-Later she was counselor to president George W. Bush.
+Previously, Hughes was the director of communications while George Bush was governor of Texas, which is effectively the president’s public relations consultant.

-This podcast was recorded at the PRSA International Conference in Philadelphia, the week before Ms. Hughes resigned from the position of undersecretary.
+This podcast was recorded at the Public Relations Society of America’s International Conference in Philadelphia the week before Ms. Hughes resigned from the undersecretary position.

-3:58 – Hughes on the challenges of promoting American values abroad at this time of war.
+3:58 – Hughes on the challenges of working as a public relations consultant to promote American values abroad at this time of war.

-5:48 – Hughes discusses communicating unpopular US policies that are unlikely to change.
+5:48 – Hughes discusses spearheading public relations campaigns for unpopular US policies that are unlikely to change.

-8:40 – Hughes on the single most important part of a strategic messaging campaign.
+8:40 – Hughes on the most important part of strategic PR in public relations consulting.

-13:46 – Hughes on the opportunity new media presents corporate communications and public relations professionals.
+13:46 – Hughes on the opportunity social media marketing presents to marketing and public relations consultants.

-14:23 – Hughes on her future political aspirations.
+14:23 – Hughes on whether she plans to stay in public relations consulting and her future political aspirations.

 15:13 – End